-The essential dates for the 38th Festival in 2018 (TBC for 2019):
+The essential dates for the 40th Festival in 2022.

-- 1st February - Early membership online sales open.
+- 18th February - Early membership online sales open.

 - 28th February - Early membership online sales close.

-- 19th March - Ticket booking open to early members only.
+- 23rd March (6pm) - Ticket booking open to early members only.

 Please note that all membership and ticket sales are online and we do not accept bookings over the phone or via email.
 Our shop will be open on some of these dates above to offer assistance however.